• Skip to primary navigation

 Cold Weather Outerwear

 California may be known for its sunshine, but it can get chilly in the higher elevations!
 The beach cities are also notorious for fickle weather and frequent foggy bouts, even in summer months; coastal mornings in June and July often feel like December, so be sure to pack long pants and a jacket.
-Layering is recommended regardless of your destination, though I’d highly recommend keeping a light cardigan on hand — no matter the time of year.

 Comfortable Clothing